 The Department of Transportation (DOT) is a government agency that regulates the transportation industry.
 All transportation companies must comply with DOT regulations regardless of size or type.

 The DOT has several rules and regulations to ensure the safety of passengers and cargo.
 These rules cover various topics, from vehicle safety standards to hazardous materials transport.
 Violating DOT regulations can result in hefty fines or even imprisonment.
+You can learn more here about DOT compliance.

 Transportation businesses must familiarize themselves with the DOT’s regulations and comply.
 This can be daunting, but many resources are available to help you get started.
 The DOT website is a good place to start, and several organizations offer compliance assistance for the transportation industry.